 Please note: We have been notified of a calculation error in the previous budget template related to indirect rates.
 The updated version linked above includes better instructions for template use, and a correction of indirect cost rates.
-For those who have already completed your budget template, using the updated version is not required, but please ensure the total amount requested includes the indirect costs.
-We apologize for any inconvenience and appreciate your consideration of using the updated budget template.
 If you have any questions about the template please contact Allison Compagna at Allison.Compagna@vermont.gov or at (802) 490-6124.

 - Ecosystem Restoration Design Terminology and Guidance Document: A reference for definitions of design completion levels and expected deliverables for design projects.

 - Ecosystem Restoration Grant RFP Questions and Answers (updated September 20, 2017)

 - Thursday, May 25, 2017, 10:30 am - 12:00 pm: Presentation on key changes to the RFP, including application updates, project categories, and reporting processes, as well as a question and answer session.
 To attend in person, RSVP by email or call Allison Compagna at (802) 490-6124 by May 24th.

 As in previous grant rounds, Ecosystem Restoration Grant applicants must discuss proposed projects with their basin planner.
 Basin planners will be entering proposed projects into the Watershed Projects Database and assigning it a Project Identification Number.
 This number must be included in the grant application prior to submission.
 Applicants are strongly encouraged to give basin planners as much notice as possible.